 Back-to-School time can be scary for any child, no matter how old they are, but it is especially hard for 3 and 4 year olds who are preparing for their first day of preschool.
 Many of my little preschool students have never been away from their parents and the separation anxiety those first several days can be heartbreaking for both the child and their parent!
-But here are 5 simple suggestions I offer to those parents whom ask:
+But here are some suggestions I offer to those parents whom ask:

 “Whats the best way to prepare my child for preschool?”